Maker of panels at London Tower cautioned on high-rise fire risk

 John Cowley, director of Omnis Exteriors which supplied the padding for the refurbishment but did not install it, told the Guardian that the company had been asked to supply the Reynobond PE variant.

-The newspaper said the PE panels were 2 pounds ($2.56) cheaper per square meter than the Reynobond FR option.
+The newspaper said the PE panels were 2 pounds ($2.56) cheaper per square metre than the Reynobond FR option.

 Reuters has not been able to confirm independently whether the PE panels were ultimately used or whether the use of PE-core panels is legal in Britain.